neeldaveloper97/FaceRecognition/README.md

 - yarn android -> Android
 - yarn ios -> IOS

-That's is!
+That's it!

 # Backend
-Backend APIs for face detection is created in Python
+Backend APIs for face detection are created in Python